Now streaming on:

 Whenever anybody asks me what “Aquaman” is like, I mention an early scene where opposing Atlantean forces square off and debate the kingdom’s future.
 One side rides armored seahorses that whinny.
 The other rides armored sharks that roar.
 "Aquaman" is as concerned with scientific accuracy as “SpongeBob Squarepants.”
 And that’s one of many reasons why I like it.

-Arthur has long hair and tattoos, a knack for wisecracks and a fondness for beer, and just wants to be left alone.
-He rejects allegiance to land or sea, but eventually succumbs to prodding by the idealistic Atlantean Mera (Amber Heard) and becomes a uniter at a time when radical forces, led by Arthur’s treacherous half-brother Orm (Patrick Wilson), want to destroy the land-dwellers as revenge for polluting and militarizing the ocean.
+Arthur has long hair and tattoos, a knack for wisecracks, and a fondness for beer.
+He rejects allegiance to land or sea.
+He just wants to be left alone.
+But he still succumbs to prodding by the idealistic Atlantean Mera (Amber Heard), and becomes a uniter at a time when radical forces, led by Arthur’s treacherous half-brother Orm (Patrick Wilson), want to destroy the land-dwellers as revenge for polluting and militarizing the ocean.
 Arthur is one of those Joseph Campbell-certified, Fated-for-Great-Things heroes, thus the mythically resonant first name.
-He even has the equivalent of the moment where the future King Arthur pulls the sword from the stone.
+He even has the equivalent of the moment when the future King Arthur pulls Excalibur from the stone.

 Every frame has marvelous details that you might not catch on first viewing.
 The Atlanteans use their mouths to speak, but there are no visible bubbles, only vocal distortion that suggests "bubbly-ness."
-When the characters aren’t swimming at dolphin speeds, they square off against each other as if they’re standing on a sidewalk on land, bobbing ever-so-slightly.
-The water dwellers have lighting that's supplied by luminous deep-sea creatures and high technology that’s inspired by aquatic animals and plants.
+When the characters aren’t swimming at dolphin speeds, they square off as if they’re standing on a sidewalk, bobbing ever-so-slightly.
+The water dwellers have lighting supplied by luminous deep-sea creatures and high technology inspired by aquatic animals and plants.
 Some of the battle armor features oversized crab and lobster claws.
 In one scene, Mera wears a dress with a collar made of glowing jellyfish and a multicolored seagrass skirt.
 In an arena sequence, we hear taiko drumming on the soundtrack, and the camera moves to reveal a lone percussionist: a giant octopus.

 The fight sequences use high-speed, 360-degree camerawork to create surprise and delight, rather than to add superfluous hype.
 We’re constantly surprised by where movements start and end, and there are multiple slapstick jokes woven into each encounter.
-"Aquaman" embraces the childlike absurdity of armored Atlantean troopers coming up onto the land and martial arts-fighting their enemies in broad daylight, presenting the mayhem as plainly as a kung fu showdown in a schlock fantasy like “Infra-man” or TV’s “Mighty Morphin Power Rangers.”
-Rather than cross-cut between multiple lines of action, the camera sometimes swims or flies from one location to another and back again—most spectacularly in a chase-and-fight sequence set in a Sicilian seaside town, where combatants smash through the walls of cliffside homes and scramble across tiled rooftops.
+"Aquaman" embraces the childlike absurdity of armored Atlantean troopers coming up onto the land and martial arts-fighting their enemies in broad daylight, presenting the mayhem as matter-of-factly as a kung fu showdown from “Infra-man” or “Mighty Morphin Power Rangers.”
+Rather than cross-cut between multiple lines of action, the camera sometimes swims or flies from one location to another and back—most spectacularly in a chase-and-fight sequence set in a Sicilian seaside town, where combatants smash through walls of cliffside homes and scramble over tiled rooftops.

 The most remarkable aspect, though, is the way "Aquaman" pushes against the idea that every problem can be solved by violence.
 There are plenty of bruising fights on land and sea, plus laser shootouts and aquatic infantry clashes, but some of the most important showdowns are resolved peacefully, through conversation, negotiation, and forgiveness.
 Men as well as women cry in this movie, and the sight is treated not as a shameful loss of dignity, but as the normal byproduct of pain or joy.
 For all its wild spectacle and cartoon cleverness, this is a quietly subversive movie, and an evolutionary step forward for the genre.